 How many pounds of trash and plastic are you able to remove per year?

 We have removed over 11,000,000 pounds of trash to date.
-I think something that’s really worthy of noting is that in year one we removed 250,000 pounds of trash. in July of the next year we hit our 1,000,000 pound mark and so we’re just coming up on for years and we’ve already surpassed 11 million we’re going to be hitting 12 million here very shortly so we’ve exponentially increased and grown our operations to really scale our cleanup operations as well.
+I think something that’s really worthy of noting is that in year one we removed 250,000 pounds of trash.
+In July of the next year, we hit our 1,000,000 pound mark.
+We’re coming up on four years and we’ve already surpassed 11 million.
+We’re going to be hitting 12 million here very shortly so we’ve exponentially increased and grown our operations to really scale our cleanup operations as well.

 I think one of the biggest impacts personally that 4ocean has made is driving awareness for the ocean plastic crisis and making sustainability cool.
 I think that we have an incredible story to tell and I think that the awareness that we’re driving, aside from the amount of garbage and plastic that we removed from the ocean, is one of the most important elements that we’re able to bring to the table.
 Helping drive awareness and helping people change their consumption habits.

 What does the future of 4ocean look like?